HobbyComponents/HCuOLED/README.md

 ![Alt text](http://blog.hobbycomponents.com/wp-content/uploads/2015/04/1557.jpg "BLink")

-This Arduino library will allow you to display various text, graphics and and bitmaps on SSD1307 and SH1106 uOLED displays.
+This Arduino library will allow you to display various text, graphics and and bitmaps on SSD1307 and SH1106 based uOLED displays.
 The library has been written specifically for our own uOLED displays including the following:

 Hobby Components 0.96" uOLED displays (HCMODU0050 & HCMODU0052):
 http://hobbycomponents.com/displays/400-ssd1306-128x64-pixel-oled-display-module-white